 We have three different opportunities for students to gain experience:

 - Student Workers: These students are typically undergraduate students with a need for employment.
 Job expectations will include welcoming students at our front desk, filing electronic documents, answering phones, and providing assistance to our staff as needed.
 A friendly, hard-working, and punctual person would be a great candidate for this job.
 If you are interested in applying please go to One Stop and apply for a job.

 - Graduate Assistantships: These students are required to be graduate students who do not have another graduate assistantship.
 While this is an opportunity to learn, this is a job with higher expectations of performance.
 Job expectations will include 20 hours a week, working directly with students through educational conferences, maintaining excellent documentation, and more independence of duties.
 An organized, hard-working, strengths-focused, team-oriented individual with excellent verbal and written communication skills would be a great candidate.
 Limited spots are available each academic year.
-If you are interested in this opportunity, please contact Harriet Collins.
+If you are interested in this opportunity, please contact Emily Gorlewski.